RCMP, partners gear up for major security effort ahead of 2025 G7 Summit in Kananaskis

 RCMP is leading what is being referred to as the Integrated Safety and Security Group (ISSG), holding the mandate for overall security at the June 2025 international event.

-“Working in collaboration strengthens our ability to deliver a safe and secure event for all,” said Robert Hall, ISSG event director and chief superintendent, in a statement.
+“Working in collaboration strengthens our ability to deliver a safe and secure event for all,” said David Hall, ISSG event director and chief superintendent, in a statement.

 “As part of the unified command structure, some of the roles partners will assume include motorcade support, transportation and processing of individuals charged with crimes (if needed), securing hotels and sites where dignitaries will be staying, wildlife and wilderness teams and the deployment of specialized teams such as public order units.”